 Hannibal was perhaps one of the audacious military commanders with the affluence military tactics and strategy.
 The young 8 years boy was raised loathe towards Rome by his father, Hamilcar, who fought Rome in the first Punic war.
 His ingenious military tactics, imperil risk taking behavior, makes him applaud by many historians.

 Hannibal was mostly known for his courageous attempt to cross mountain Alps with his 50,000 infantry, 9,000 cavalry, and 37 elephants which was practically thought impossible at that time.
 The never-ending conflict between Rome and Carthaginians result 2nd Punic war, where Hannibal shows his brilliant military tactics.
 Despite of all his effort and greatest military strategy, his life mission to conquered Rome came to an end.
 He committed suicide to avoid falling into the Roman hands.

 1. Alexander the Great (356 – 323 BC, Greece)

-The military genius and the king of Macedon, Alexander was one of the revere military commanders of all time.
+The military genius and the king of Macedon, Alexander is one of the most respected military commanders of all time.
 After the assassination of his father, Alexander inherit his power and became the king.
 The 20-year-old king continued his father’s mission to expand the kingdom.
 He took 50,000 armies on a 12 years march with a mission to expand his territory He expanded his kingdom Adriatic Sea to the Indus River in India and Danube River to the upper-reaches of the Nile which was thought to be obscure at that time.

-Final Conclusion: Undoubtedly, Alexander the Great and Hannibal were the two biggest inspirational military commander of the ancient world.
+Undoubtedly, Alexander the Great and Hannibal were the two biggest inspirational military commander of the ancient world.
 The list is based on the ancient period.
 Thus other greatest commander like Napoléon Bonaparte, Genghis khan are excluded from the list.